How do I connect a micro embedded generator to the Essential Energy network?

 What are Essential Energy’s inspection arrangements for new installations?

-Essential Energy inspects new renewable energy installations on a sample basis after receiving a CCEW from your installer and the NoSW from your ASP.
+We inspect new renewable energy installations on a sample basis after receiving a CCEW from your installer.

 In certain circumstances, systems energised and connected to our distribution network that are unsafe or do not comply with Australian Standards may require disconnection from Essential Energy’s network.